A tree within the Highland Park Borough shall not be removed without proper justification,

 Any person, firm, partnership, corporation, or other legal entity who violates any provision

-dictated by Ordinance Number 1730, adopted October 19, 2007, will be subject to a fine not to
+dictated of the tree ordinance, will be subject to a fine not to

 exceed $1,000 for each offense.
 Every illegally removed tree will constitute a separate offense.